maim-lain/fourelements/book-2/bugfixes.md

 <br>

 ## Changelog:
-- Fixed the tavern music bug at night in book 2.
+- Fixed the tavern music bug at night in Book 2.
 If you're not OCD you probably didn't even notice it, but it was driving me crazy.
-- Fixed multiple bugs in the book 2 love route throne room scenes.
+- Fixed multiple bugs in the Book 2 love route throne room scenes.
 Many choices gave the wrong points, had the wrong name, etc.

 <br>